We receive questions everyday from potential clients about consumer rights, including rights under the Fair Credit

 A. Dispute all incorrect or incomplete information.
 You should dispute credit report errors and incomplete information directly to the credit reporting agencies.
 Your dispute should be in writing and should be sent certified mail.
 You should send the credit agency copies of any documents that support your dispute, such as proof of payment, bankruptcy order, fraud affidavit, etc. Click here for a free Sample Credit Report Dispute Letter.

-Q. WHAT SHOULD I DO IF THE CREDIT REPORTING AGENCY DOES NOT CORRECT THE CREDIT REPORT ERROR?
+Q. WHAT SHOULD I DO IF A CREDIT REPORTING AGENCY DOES NOT CORRECT THE CREDIT REPORT ERROR?

 A. HIRE AN ATTORNEY.
-Under the FCRA, you have the right to file a lawsuit against the credit reporting agency for failure to perform a reasonable investigation or follow procedures to correct credit report errors.
-Also, under the FCRA you may be entitled to damages, including out-of-pocket expenses and attorneys’ fees if you are successful in a lawsuit.
+Under the FCRA, you have the right to file a lawsuit against the credit reporting agency for failure to perform a reasonable investigation of your dispute or follow procedures to correct credit report errors.
+Also, under the FCRA you may be entitled to money damages, including out-of-pocket expenses and attorneys’ fees if you are successful in a lawsuit.

 Q. WHAT IS A CREDIT SCORE?

 A. A credit score is a scoring system used by creditors, insurers and employers used to help determine whether to extend you credit, insurance or a job.
-Different scoring models can have different scores.
+Different scoring models have different scores.
 For example, auto lenders may use a different scoring model than your landlord.
 Similarly, employers may have a different scoring system than credit card companies.
 As a result, consumers may not receive their “true” score when they request their credit score from the credit reporting agencies.
-Information about you and your credit experiences, like your bill payment history, is collected from your credit application and your credit report.
+Information about you and your credit history, like your bill payment history, is collected from your credit application and your credit report.
 Using a statistical formula, creditors compare your credit profile with the credit profile of other consumers.
 A credit scoring system awards points for each factor, such as types of accounts you have, late payments, balances and age of your accounts.

 Q. HOW LONG CAN A CREDIT REPORTING AGENCY REPORT NEGATIVE INFORMATION ABOUT ME?